wp-plugins/pixabay-images/readme.txt

 * Fixed `You don't have permission to edit this post` issue.
 * Fixed plugin for SSL sites.
 * Fixed issues with IE 10/11.

+= 2.11 =

+* Tested in WordPress 4.2.3
+* Second fix for `You don't have permission to edit this post` issue.
+* Fixed warning about wp_enqueue_script on plugin activation.

 == Upgrade Notice ==